Brenda A. Allen Formally Inaugurated as Lincoln’s 14th President

 The 95-minute ceremony presided over by Board of Trustees Chairlady Theresa R. Braswell included welcoming remarks, reflections on the University’s history, music, and prayer.

-Speaking to about 400 guests seated in rows of white chairs on the lawn of the Thurgood Marshall Living Learning Center — named in honor of one of the University’s most distinguished graduates — Allen said, “As an alumna, I am acutely aware of the expectations I have accepted for moving our university into her next chapter.”
+Speaking to more than 600 guests seated in rows of white chairs on the lawn of the Thurgood Marshall Living Learning Center — named in honor of one of the University’s most distinguished graduates — Allen said, “As an alumna, I am acutely aware of the expectations I have accepted for moving our university into her next chapter.”

 Donald Julian Reaves, chancellor emeritus of Winston-Salem State University, where Allen was provost for eight years before being named Lincoln president, said of his former colleague that Allen brought with her to Winston-Salem an “unwavering dedication to every member of the university community, especially to that of students.”